jakearchibald/streaming-include/README.md

 Properties:

 * `src` and `crossOrigin` reflect their attributes.
-* `parsed` - A promise which resolves once the stream has been fully read and elements created.
-Rejects if the stream errors.
+* `parsed` - A promise that resolves once the response has been fully read and elements created.
+Rejects if the fetch errors.

 If `src` is set (even to the same value), or `crossorigin` is set to a new value, any current stream is cancelled, and the loading process starts again.

 Events:

 * `loadstart` - Fired when loading begins.

+Methods:

+* `abort()` - Abort any current fetch.

 # Additional ideas